-What is your role in migraine prevention as the migraine sufferer?
+What is your role in your migraine prevention?
 Who is the expert?
-Your Doctor, your specialist, your natural therapist?
+Your doctor, your headache specialist, the neurologist, or your natural therapist?

-You are the expert my fellow migraine sufferer, you know your body best.
+Well... none of those.
+You are the expert my friend, because you know your body best.

 When it comes to pain and preventing an attack, you will need to depend on your doctor for a solid pain management plan including medication(s).

 For years I thought it was my doctor’s duty to help me live a pain free life.
 That she/he would know exactly what would work.
 Boy was I wrong.
 Many doctors know very little about treating migraine... effectively.

 It's beneficial for you to play the primary role and be an informed savvy (shrewdness and practical knowledge; the ability to make good judgements) advocate for your own health and well being.

-With all the lifestyle choices like: increased awareness around food triggers, exercise, meditations, relaxation techniques and CBT (behavioral modifications) re-training your thoughts and all the new and improved migraine medications available...
+Be sure to educate yourself on lifestyle choices like: increased awareness around food triggers, exercise, meditations, relaxation techniques and CBT to re-train your thoughts and all the new and improved migraine medications available.